PhosCity/Aegisub-Scripts/README.md

 ![image](./assets/pace-main.png)

+This script is only for fansubbing group One Pace.
 When you run the script, you always first select the lines you want to be affected by the line, tick the checkbox that you want to run and click `Apply`.
 You can tick multiple checkboxes at once.

 ## Preprocessing